The Basics of SBG

 Many will perform tasks that award points and raise their averages (e.g. - extra credit).

-Conversely, it’s common to hear students ask, “Will this be graded?” and skip any activity (regardless of merit) not entered into the gradebook.
+Conversely, it’s common to hear students ask, “Will this be graded?”

 This creates unhealthy incentives which skew student behavior and attitudes.

 In SBG, the focus is on learning and mastery.

 Striving for mastery is an intrinsic motivator and transforms student attitudes.

 They learn for their own enjoyment and sustain high levels of effort and achievement.

 At the beginning of each marking period, students start with 100%.